Scan to download

 Collection

-The prediction market is becoming the focus of community discussions, but under the huge spotlight, several doubts and concerns are gradually emerging.
+The prediction market is becoming the focus of community discussions, but beneath the huge spotlight, several questions and concerns are gradually emerging.

 Author: Zhou, ChainCatcher

-The prediction market continues to thrive in 2025, with Kalshi and Polymarket achieving a combined trading volume of $1.44 billion in September, setting a historical record.
-Recently, both platforms announced the completion of a new round of financing: Polymarket raised $2 billion from its parent company, the New York Stock Exchange (ICE), with a valuation rising to $9 billion; Kalshi secured $300 million at a valuation of $5 billion.
+The prediction market is expected to remain hot in 2025, with Kalshi and Polymarket achieving a combined trading volume of $1.44 billion in September, setting a historical record.
+Recently, both platforms announced the completion of a new round of financing: Polymarket raised $2 billion from its parent company (ICE), with a valuation rising to $9 billion; Kalshi raised $300 million at a valuation of $5 billion.

-However, as the prediction market sector continues to boom, three major questions have emerged on social media regarding this market: Will this market breed a large amount of insider trading?
+However, while the prediction market continues to thrive, social media has raised three major questions about this market: Will this market breed a large amount of insider trading?
 What is the regulatory attitude of major countries towards prediction markets?
 Why is there a general lack of Mandarin narrative-type prediction events?
 This article discusses these questions.

 Insider Trading Harvesting Retail Investors?

-The magic of the prediction market lies in the ability to profit from cognitive insights, but due to the nature of prediction events themselves, certain types of prediction market trading can easily slip into insider trading, especially when information about award winners, economic data, etc., is made public among a small group of people before the event results are announced.
+The magic of the prediction market lies in profiting from cognitive advantages, but due to the nature of prediction events, certain types of prediction market trading can easily slip into insider trading, especially when information about award winners, economic data, etc., is made public among a small group before the event results are announced.

 On October 10, 2025, the day the Nobel Peace Prize was announced, a globally watched "insider trading" controversy unfolded.

-Maria Corina Machado had previously odds of only 3-5%, with almost no one optimistic about her chances.
+Maria Corina Machado had odds of only 3-5% previously, with almost no one optimistic about her chances.
 About 11 hours before the results were announced, Machado's odds suddenly skyrocketed from 3.6% to over 70%, with trading volume surging and total bets exceeding $210,000.
 Among them, at least three accounts made large bets on Machado winning, ultimately profiting about $90,000.

 This incident directly sparked a major debate about insider trading.

-The other side emphasizes that this is a clear case of insider information leakage and fraudulent behavior, which undoubtedly undermines the willingness of ordinary investors to participate.
+The other side emphasizes that this is a clear leak of insider information and constitutes fraud, which undoubtedly undermines the willingness of ordinary investors to participate.

-This has also led to discussions about regulation.
-A Forbes employee stated that the prediction market model lies between futures exchanges and gambling sites, with regulators treating them more like the latter.
+This also sparked discussions related to regulation.
+A Forbes employee stated that the prediction market model lies between futures exchanges and gambling sites, and regulators treat them more like the latter.
 The insider trading laws enforced by the U.S. Securities and Exchange Commission (SEC) do not apply to prediction markets, which are regulated by the Commodity Futures Trading Commission (CFTC).
-KPMG's 2025 report warned that betting on event contracts using significant non-public information could severely distort market integrity and easily trigger a chain collapse in a regulatory vacuum.
+A KPMG report in 2025 warned that betting on event contracts using significant non-public information could severely distort market integrity and easily trigger a chain collapse in a regulatory vacuum.

-In prediction markets, insiders, deeply knowledgeable experts in the field, and speculative retail investors all have vastly different amounts of information, and this information asymmetry has already determined who the winners are.
+In prediction markets, insiders, deeply knowledgeable experts in the field, and speculative retail investors all have different amounts of information, and the asymmetry of information has already determined who the winners are.

 What is the Regulatory Attitude of Major Countries/Regions Towards Prediction Markets?

-The second major potential issue with prediction markets lies in their ambiguous legal positioning worldwide.
-They possess characteristics of both gambling and financial derivatives, often falling into gray areas in different jurisdictions, or even facing direct restrictions, posing certain regulatory risks.
+The second major potential issue with prediction markets is their ambiguous legal positioning around the world.
+They possess characteristics of both gambling and financial derivatives, often falling into gray areas in different jurisdictions, and even facing direct restrictions, posing certain regulatory risks.

 Currently, the United States is a representative country that explicitly mentions and regulates prediction markets.
 The U.S. Commodity Futures Trading Commission (CFTC) classifies them as event contracts, requiring platforms to register as designated contract markets and strictly comply with the Commodity Exchange Act.
 In February 2025, the CFTC held a roundtable to discuss the regulatory framework for sports and event contracts, striving to find a balance between innovation and retail customer protection.
-In May 2025, the CFTC dropped its appeal against Kalshi's political contracts, confirming their legality but adding requirements for transparent disclosure and anti-manipulation.
-Kalshi obtained compliance licenses across all 50 states under CFTC regulation, while Polymarket transformed into a regulated entity by acquiring the Florida-based derivatives exchange QCX, gradually expanding into the U.S. market.
+In May 2025, the CFTC dropped its appeal against Kalshi's political contracts, confirming their legality but adding transparency disclosure and anti-manipulation requirements.
+Kalshi obtained compliance licenses across all 50 states under CFTC regulation, while Polymarket transformed into a regulated entity by acquiring the Florida derivatives exchange QCX, gradually expanding into the U.S. market.

 Crypto KOL @Phyrex_Ni pointed out that prediction markets are structurally very similar to binary options.
-Traditionally, binary options are a type of derivative contract where investors make judgments on a certain asset or event; if their prediction is correct, they receive predetermined returns, and if incorrect, they lose their investment.
-Prediction markets operate on a similar mechanism.
+In the traditional sense, binary options are a type of derivative contract where investors make judgments about a certain asset or event; if their prediction is correct, they receive a predetermined return, and if incorrect, they lose their investment.
+The prediction market operates on a similar mechanism.

-Currently, most countries that have not explicitly regulated prediction markets tend to equate them with binary options, generally adopting a conservative stance.
-For example, the UK's Financial Conduct Authority (FCA) directly prohibits retail trading in binary options; the EU's ESMA bans marketing related to binary options; and many Asian countries even directly view them as gambling, which is one reason why prediction markets have not yet "taken off" in the Mandarin-speaking world.
+Currently, most countries that have not explicitly regulated prediction markets often equate them with binary options, generally adopting a conservative attitude.
+For example, the UK's Financial Conduct Authority (FCA) directly prohibits retail trading of binary options; the EU's ESMA bans marketing related to binary options; and many Asian countries even directly view them as gambling, which is one reason why prediction markets have not yet "taken off" in the Mandarin-speaking regions.

 Overall, fragmented regulation exacerbates the risks of prediction markets, with most countries or regions focusing on anti-money laundering and consumer protection, either directly banning such derivative contracts or imposing strict entry licenses.